GEOAC/empowerworkuk/README.md

 Uses alt text and semantic HTML

-Represents diverse voices and lived experiences in its examples and data
+Represents diverse voices and lived experiences in its information, resources and data